 Braces are a wonderful way to improve your smile and self-confidence.
 There are several things you will need to remember in order to take care of your braces and keep them clean.

 Eating with braces

-It’s important to avoid the chewy and sticky foods such as caramel, taffy, and gum.
+It’s important to avoid chewy and sticky foods such as caramel, taffy, and gum.
 These foods can get stuck in your braces and may even break them or pull them loose.
 You should also avoid hard and crunchy foods like nuts, chips, ice, and hard candy.
 These foods can bend wires or break brackets.
-Popcorn can get stuck in your braces and camage your gums.
+Popcorn can get stuck in your braces and damage your gums.